• Skip to primary navigation

 WEEK TWO: FLUIDS AND OIL CHANGE

 • Teach your teen how to check oil and change oil.
 Almost three years ago my husband taught me how to change the oil in our van and it was honestly a great feeling doing it.
 I’m glad I’ll be showing my kids before they are 30!
-Check out our DIY Oil Change Kit and put one together for teaching your child!

 • Show them how to check and fill different fluids like windshield washing fluid and antifreeze.